 The paramedic program prepares students to take the certification exam administered by the state or by the NREMT.
 Licensure or certification for paramedics is a requirement in the United States, although criteria vary by state.

 The certification or license process for paramedics consists of two examinations: the cognitive exam and the psychomotor exam.
 The cognitive exam covers topics such as breathing, pediatrics, trauma, obstetrics and emergency medical services operations.
 The psychomotor exam covers topics such as ventilators, medication, cardiac management and trauma assessment.
 These topics are presented in a scenario format, and students must demonstrate their level of competency on each subject.

 Candidates seeking certification must be at least 18 years old and certified at the EMT-Basic level at minimum.
-They must also complete a qualifying paramedic course that equals or exceeds the curriculum designed by the U.S. Department of Transportation, and hold a current CPR credential.
+They must also possess a valid CPR-BLS credential for Healthcare Providers, according to the NREMT.